eoscostarica/guide.eoscostarica.io/docs/devops.md

 * * *

-### Kubernetes vs Docker: Not a question of both or one
+### Kubernetes vs Docker: Not a Question of Both or One

 <figure
   class="video_container">